shashankg69/ERA-S12/README.md

 # Custom ResNet Model for CIFAR10 with Pytorch Lightning

-This repository contains a custom ResNet model implementation for the CIFAR10 dataset.
-The goal of this project is to achieve a classification accuracy of `90%` or higher on the `CIFAR10` dataset, using techniques such as `Albumentations` for image augmentation and dropout to reduce overfitting.
+This repository contains a custom ResNet model implementation for the CIFAR10 dataset, and the goal of this project is to achieve a classification accuracy of 90% or higher on the CIFAR10 dataset, utilizing techniques like Albumentations for image augmentation and dropout to alleviate overfitting.
+The model is trained using the PyTorch Lightning framework, which simplifies the training process and provides various utilities for handling training loops, distributed training, and logging.

 ## ResNet (Residual Network)